What To Do If You Lose a Filling or Crown

 Dental restorations are durable, but they do not last forever.
 A filling or crown may come loose because of normal wear and tear, tooth decay forming underneath the restoration, trauma to the tooth, or repeated pressure from chewing and teeth grinding.
 Sticky or hard foods can also pull a restoration loose.

 When a filling or crown falls out, the tooth underneath is often exposed and less protected.
 This can make the area more sensitive and increase the risk of cracks, infection, or additional decay.
+Food may also start catching around the damaged area.
+If that happens, our Food Stuck Between Teeth blog may be helpful.
 A dentist can determine whether the restoration can be replaced, re-cemented, or whether the tooth needs a new restoration.
+In some cases, dental X-rays are needed to check for decay under the old filling or crown.

 What to do right away